paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     I need some assistance.
 I am not very computer literate, but can make my way around.
 I am trying to download the social media icons and believe I have done that.

-    However, I don't know how to (A) view them on my computer without going through all of this zip/unzip stuff and (B) don't know how to put the icon on my email and embed a hyperlink to it.
+    However, I don’t know how to (A) view them on my computer without going through all of this zip/unzip stuff and (B) don’t know how to put the icon on my email and embed a hyperlink to it.

     Can someone help me out?